How To Make Mac and Cheese in the Slow Cooker

 Given the various rates at which different pastas cook, making macaroni and cheese in the slow cooker can be a slightly tricky affair.
 Therefore, I think it’s best to stick to regular elbow macaroni for this recipe.
-I’ve found that this shape cooks consistently and still gives your dish the classic mac-and-cheese feel.
+I’ve found that this shape cooks consistently and still gives your dish the classic mac and cheese feel.

 You can definitely substitute other shapes, but just be aware that you’ll need to do a bit of recipe jiggering.
 The cooking times might be a little different and you may need slightly more or less liquid.

-Instead of the bechamel we make for a classic mac and cheese, this slow-cooker version relies on cans of evaporated milk instead.
-Evaporated milk is creamy and dense, and it helps keep the cheese sauce from separating and becoming oily without the benefit of the bechamel.
-(Even so, the sauce will start to curdle if cooked too long, so keep an eye on the dish as you near the end of the cooking time.)
+Instead of the béchamel we make for a classic mac and cheese, this slow cooker version relies on heavy cream and cream cheese.
+Another bonus to this method?
+The pasta cooks in the milk, which is a trick we often use to make mac and cheese extra-creamy and luxurious.
+The sauce will start to curdle if cooked too long, so keep an eye on the dish as you near the end of the cooking time.

 This macaroni and cheese will look milky, watery, and very un-cheesy right up until the last 30 minutes, but then the remaining liquid gets rapidly absorbed into the pasta and the casserole almost magically firms up.
 The pasta will seem soft and chewy before this happens, so waiting the extra half-hour involves some trust.

 Every slow cooker is a little different, so the total cooking time will vary.
 The first time you make this recipe, plan on being home toward the end of cooking so you can keep an eye on things.
-Starting at the two-hour mark, check the casserole every 2o to 30 minutes.
+Starting at the two-hour mark, check the casserole every 20 to 30 minutes.
 The mac and cheese is done once all the liquid has been absorbed and you see no more milk on the bottom of the pot.
-Be careful of overcooking, since the dish can go from creamy to over-cooked fairly quickly.
+Be careful of overcooking, since the dish can go from creamy to overcooked fairly quickly.